liri-archive/workspace/README.md

 If you do not install those dependencies, please configure the desktop with an alternative icon theme and wallpaper.

+Optional services at runtime:

+ * `upower` is used by `liri-powermanager` to determine whether the system is on battery power or AC power, whether lid is closed or not.
+   If `upower` is not available, the system is assumed to be a desktop computer on AC power.

+ * `systemd` is used by `liri-powermanager` to determine whether the system is a virtual machine and the chassis type.
+   If `systemd` is not available, the system is assumed to be a bare-metal desktop computer.

 ## Installation